Jodosoft/Libraries/README.md

 Welcome to Jodo, a project to make simple, reliable .NET libraries covering numerics, geometry and data structures.

-This document describes the goals and principals of the project and the features of each library.
+This document describes the goals the project and the features of each library, and usage instructions.

 [\[Back to top\]](#top)